antfu/antfu.me/pages/posts/move-on-to-esm-only.md

 ## The Troubles with Dual Formats

-While dual CJS/ESM packages have been a helpful transition mechanism, they come with their own set of challenges.
+While dual CJS/ESM packages have been a quite helpful transition mechanism, they come with their own set of challenges.
 Maintaining two separate formats can be cumbersome and error-prone, especially when dealing with complex codebases.
 Here are some of the issues that arise when maintaining dual formats:

 ### Interop Issues